 Many health care providers may be able to provide telehealth visits for a variety of care needs, including routine medical care, urgent care or COVID-19-related visits.
 Review the options below to learn more about telehealth options and coverage.

-Virtual Visits are a way to talk with a health care provider online for urgent care needs, 24/7.
-These visits are available through our preferred telehealth partners, including Teladoc, American Well, Doctor On Demand and other partners.
-These visits are ideal for urgent care, like seasonal flu, allergies, pinkeye and more.
+With Virtual Visits, you can talk to a health care provider online, 24/7 for urgent care needs, like seasonal flu, allergies, pink eye and more.
+Urgent care visits are available through our preferred telehealth partners, including Teladoc, American Well, Doctor On Demand and other partners.

 Telehealth visits with your local providers

 UnitedHealthcare Medicare Advantage and Individual and Fully Insured Group Market health plans will continue to extend its temporary cost-share (copay, coinsurance or deductible) waiver for telehealth services, as described below.
 State-specific and Medicaid rules, regulations, date limitations or exclusions may also apply, so please review the UnitedHealthcare Community plan website and your state’s site for the latest applicable information.